M66B/FairEmail/docs/FAQ-gl-rES.md

 Also note that most free apps will appear not to be sustainable in the end, whereas FairEmail is properly maintained and supported, and that free apps may have a catch, like sending privacy sensitive information to the internet.

-I have been working on FairEmail almost every day for more than one and a half a year, so I think the price is more than reasonable.
+Estiven a traballar en FairEmail case cada día durante máis de dous anos, polo que penso que o prezo e máis que razoable.
 For this reason there won't be discounts either.

 <br />